nielsenlouise/HW4/deliverables.md

   print "assign mux[" + str(i) + "] = input" + str(i) + ";"
 ```

 Tested [here](mux.t.v).
 I tested that, for every address, the output is the addressth input.
+I chose to do this exhaustively because it's kind of easy, using Python, but in the future I might choose tests more selectively.

 Here is how I generated random values for inputs:
 ```python